 Depreciation is computed using the straight-line method over the estimated useful life of the underlying asset.
 Useful lives used to depreciate our property and equipment are assessed periodically and are adjusted when warranted.
 The useful lives of cable and mobile distribution systems that are undergoing a rebuild are adjusted such that property and equipment to be retired will be fully depreciated by the time the rebuild is completed.
-For additional information regarding the useful lives of our property and equipment, see note 6.

-The estimated useful lives of our major components of property and equipment at December 31, 2023 are as follows:
+The estimated useful lives of our major components of property and equipment at December 31, 2024 are as follows: